DirkStober/LegoWay/README.md

-# LegoWay
+# Fault Detection on a LegoWay
-Embedded contol systems porject at Uppsala University
+Embedded contol system project at Uppsala University